History of Bicycles

 Penny Farthing Bicycle

-The bicycle history is quite young, but nevertheless, very exiting.
-It all began about 200 years ago, when people have started to move on two wheels by using the power of their own mussels.
+The bicycle history is relatively young but very exciting.
+It all began about 200 years ago when people have started to move on two wheels by using the power of their mussels.
 As is true with most inventions, products evolve and become better with time and technology.
 What was once cutting edge is now referred to as antique.
 Bicycles are no different.

-There is a nostalgia about antique and vintage bicycles that reminds people of simpler times when they got their first bicycle as kids and rode it all over town with their friends.
-Their love for their "antique" bicycles will never go away.
-Here we will talk about the bicycle history and some specific types of bicycles and their inventors.
+There is a nostalgia about antique and vintage bikes that reminds people of simpler times when they got their first bicycle as kids and rode it all over town with their friends.
+Their love for their “antique” bikes will never go away.
+Here we will talk about bicycle history and some specific types of bicycles and their inventors.

 The Bicycle History in Brief